Swiss Society for the Common Good: Charitable status in the 19th century

-From 1823 onward, the SGG's annual meetings were used as a kind of think tank to discuss specific issues that had been empirically researched by members.
-The socio-political papers and discussion contributions were published in the Verhandlungen der SGG (Proceedings of the SGG) and, from 1862 onward, in the Schweizerische Zeitschrift für Gemeinnützigkeit (Swiss Journal of Public Welfare).
-The practical implementation of the ideas and projects developed in the discussions was initially carried out by local actors and, after 1830, was increasingly replaced by the SGG's own practical activities.
+From 1823 onward, the SSCG's annual meetings were used as a kind of think tank to discuss specific issues that had been empirically researched by members.
+The socio-political papers and discussion contributions were published in the Verhandlungen der SSCG (Proceedings of the SSCG) and, from 1862 onward, in the Schweizerische Zeitschrift für Gemeinnützigkeit (Swiss Journal of Public Welfare).
+The practical implementation of the ideas and projects developed in the discussions was initially carried out by local actors and, after 1830, was increasingly replaced by the SSCG's own practical activities.

 At the annual meeting in 1823, Johann Caspar Zellweger proposed combating poverty through education, which would also promote knowledge, morality, and good manners.
-The lively debate on education within the SGG paved the way for liberal school reforms, which were implemented throughout Switzerland from the 1830s onward.
-In 1835, the SGG set up a commission for the education of the poor, which was dedicated to training so-called teachers for the poor.
-In the mid-1850s, thanks to its first large bequest, the SGG was able to establish the first teacher training college in Schwyz.
+The lively debate on education within the SSCG paved the way for liberal school reforms, which were implemented throughout Switzerland from the 1830s onward.
+In 1835, the SSCG set up a commission for the education of the poor, which was dedicated to training so-called teachers for the poor.
+In the mid-1850s, thanks to its first large bequest, the SSCG was able to establish the first teacher training college in Schwyz.

-Federal President Berset as guest of the SGG at the Swiss National Day celebrations on 1 August 2018 with ladies-in-waiting and the Weibel in front of the SGG logo.
+Federal President Berset as guest of the SSCG at the Swiss National Day celebrations on 1 August 2018 with ladies-in-waiting and the Weibel in front of the SSCG logo.

-From 1828 onward, the SGG held its annual meetings at various locations in Switzerland to strengthen relationships and ties and promote national cohesion.
-During the turbulent 1840s, the SGG promoted peaceful attitudes and humanity, and was a place where political opponents placed dialogue at the centre of their efforts.
+From 1828 onward, the SSCG held its annual meetings at various locations in Switzerland to strengthen relationships and ties and promote national cohesion.
+During the turbulent 1840s, the SSCG promoted peaceful attitudes and humanity, and was a place where political opponents placed dialogue at the centre of their efforts.

-The SGG made its first public appearance in 1834, coordinating a collection of money for the victims of a major storm disaster in the foothills of the Alps.
+The SSCG made its first public appearance in 1834, coordinating a collection of money for the victims of a major storm disaster in the foothills of the Alps.
 This campaign led to the creation of the Fund for Natural Disasters, which was renamed the Fonds Suisse in 2016.

-With the purchase of the Rütli and its donation to the Swiss Confederation in 1859, the SGG established a lasting national reputation.
-In the 19th century, the SGG founded and ran educational and reform institutions (special schools and schools for children with special needs), promoted vocational training, provided information on health and nutrition issues, and fought alcohol and gambling addiction.
-In 1901, the SGG set up a fund to provide assistance for uninsurable damage caused by natural disasters.
+With the purchase of the Rütli and its donation to the Swiss Confederation in 1859, the SSCG established a lasting national reputation.
+In the 19th century, the SSCG founded and ran educational and reform institutions (special schools and schools for children with special needs), promoted vocational training, provided information on health and nutrition issues, and fought alcohol and gambling addiction.
+In 1901, the SSCG set up a fund to provide assistance for uninsurable damage caused by natural disasters.